LiYingWang/GJBpottery/README.md

 Please cite this compendium as:

-> Wang, L.-Y., Lin, K.-C., and Zhou, Z. (2023). *Compendium of R code and data for Investigating Neolithic pottery use from Guijiabao in the Yanyuan Basin in southwest China using organic residue analysis.
-Accessed 16 Apr 2023.
+> Wang, L.-Y., Lin, K.-C., and Zhou, Z. (2024). *Compendium of R code and data for Investigating Neolithic pottery use from Guijiabao in the Yanyuan Basin in southwest China using organic residue analysis.
+Accessed 30 June 2024.
 Online at
 > <https://doi.org/10.17605/OSF.IO/46BPF>

 ## Contents